ui5-community/wdi5/docs/usage.md

 // const title = await item.getTitle()
 ```

+Note that chaining only works if you start your call with `browser.asControl()`.
+The fluent async api will not work starting with an already retrieved UI5 element.

 The `this` context of each step in the `async` chain changes to the retrieved/referenced `UI5` element.

 In the above example: